derkork/simplegen/README.md

   that you want to share across templates.

 You can use every feature of the Jinja2 language including macros, includes, etc. When you include things remember that all paths must be specified relative to the ``config.yml`` file.

+#### Additional built-in filters

-In addition to the standard filters, this package adds a jsonpath filter to the templating engine, so you can use jsonpath to effectively select interesting substructures of your data:
+In addition to the standard filters, this package adds a `jsonpath` filter to the template engine, so you can use JSONPath to effectively select interesting substructures of your data:

 ```
 {% set private_fields = node | jsonpath("$.fields[?(@.visibility == 'private')]") %}